Megh01744/E-commerce_Funnel_Analysis/README.md

 - Top countries by completed purchases
 - Product categories by purchases and revenue
 - Category-level conversion rates
-- User segmentation based on lifetime value
+- - User segmentation based on observed purchase value

 The analysis confirmed that the biggest drop occurs before checkout, while users who reach checkout show much stronger buying intent.
 It also highlighted differences in device performance, geographic purchase activity, product demand, and customer value segments.

 ## Executive Summary

-The dashboard provides a quick view of how customers move through the purchase funnel.
-The store recorded **666,071 add-to-cart events**, but only **38,604 users progressed to checkout** and **14,711 purchases were completed**, resulting in an overall funnel conversion rate of **2.21%**.
+The dashboard shows how activity changes across the purchase funnel.
+The dataset recorded **666,071 add-to-cart events, 38,604 begin-checkout events and 14,711 purchase events**, resulting in an event-based purchase-to-cart conversion rate of **2.21%**.

 The sharp decline between the cart and checkout stages immediately stands out as the biggest concern.
 The dashboard also shows that purchases are concentrated in a few markets, with the **United States contributing the highest number of completed purchases**, followed by India and Canada.